goodshuffle/goodshuffle-developer-site/content/docs/customization/faq.md

 ```

 If you wish to **hide** item quantity, simple replace `display: block !important` with `display: none !important` in the snippets above.

+## Why doesn’t the gspro-item-list support pagination by default?
+Pagination isn’t supported by default because it is common for people to use
+multiple gspro-item-list components on a single page, this would be confusing
+to website visitors.